phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 [`Heap::deallocate`]: https://docs.rs/linked_list_allocator/0.6.4/linked_list_allocator/struct.Heap.html#method.deallocate

 If `list_index` returns a block index, we need to add the freed memory block to the list.
 For that, we first create a new `ListNode` that points to the current list head (by using [`Option::take`] again).
 Before we write the new node into the freed memory block, we first assert that the current block size specified by `index` has the required size and alignment for storing a `ListNode`.
-Then we perform the write by converting the given `*mut u8` pointer to a `*mut ListNode` pointer and then calling the [`write`][`pointer::write`] method on it.
+Then we perform the write by converting the given `*mut u8` pointer to a `*mut ListNode` pointer and then calling the unsafe [`write`][`pointer::write`] method on it.
 The last step is to set the head pointer of the list, which is currently `None` since we called `take` on it, to our newly written `ListNode`.
+For that we convert the raw `new_node_ptr` to a mutable reference.

 [`pointer::write`]: https://doc.rust-lang.org/std/primitive.pointer.html#method.write

-TODO graphic

 There are a few things worth noting:

 - We don't differentiate between blocks allocated from a block list and blocks allocated from the fallback allocator.
 This means that new blocks created in `alloc` are added to the block list on `dealloc`, thereby increasing the number of blocks of that size.
 - The `alloc` method is the only place where new blocks are created in our implemenation.
 This means that we initially start with empty block lists and only fill the lists lazily when allocations for that block size are performed.
-- We use `unsafe` blocks in `dealloc`, even though they are not required in functions that are themselves declared as `unsafe`.
-However, using explicit `unsafe` blocks has the advantage that it's obvious which operations are unsafe and which not.
-There is also a [proposed RFC](https://github.com/rust-lang/rfcs/pull/2585) to change this behavior.
-Since the compiler normally warns on unneeded `unsafe` blocks, we add the `#[allow(unused_unsafe)]` to the method to silence that warning.
+- We don't need `unsafe` blocks in `alloc` and `dealloc`, even though we perform some `unsafe` operations.
+The reason is that Rust currently treats the complete body of unsafe functions as one large `unsafe` block.
+Since using explicit `unsafe` blocks has the advantage that it's obvious which operations are unsafe and which not, there is a [proposed RFC](https://github.com/rust-lang/rfcs/pull/2585) to change this behavior.

 ### Using it